Write, call, or click.

 Understanding Your Bill

 The charges reflected are only for the fall semester.
 Your financial aid offer and your financing plan are for the whole year, so the numbers will be different.
-Your bill will include your tuition, fees, room, and board charges.
+Your bill will include your tuition, fees, housing,and meal charges.

 Financial Aid on Your Bill

 Some of your financial aid will be reflected on your bill.

 Federal funds cannot be credited to your student account until ten days before the start of the semester.
 That includes Pell and Supplemental Grants as well as Perkins and Direct Loans.

 Michigan Tuition Grant funds will be applied when the State confirms your eligibility.

 - Work-Study/Albion Work funds must be earned.
 You will be paid by a paycheck for the hours you work.
 You may use those funds for incidential expenses or make a payment on your student account.